uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 In this example we are going to use the data instantiate (create) objects in our scene.

-## Set up: install rock package
+## Set up: install asteroids package

-Download [this](https://github.com/uwetom/media-production-worksheets/raw/refs/heads/master/wk-unity-external-data-2/Asteroids.unitypackage) unity package of rock prefabs and animations.
+Download [this](https://github.com/uwetom/media-production-worksheets/raw/refs/heads/master/wk-unity-external-data-2/Asteroids.unitypackage) unity package of asteroids / rock prefabs and animations.
 Drag it into your Assets folder to install it.
 ![enter image description here](https://raw.githubusercontent.com/uwetom/media-production-worksheets/refs/heads/master/wk-unity-external-data-2/images/install-rocks.png)